 For instance, if you owned a business property, you could assign it to a trust.
 When it is sold, the proceeds would go into the trust, which removes that value from your estate.

-The details of charitable trusts become very complex.
-This is not something you can do on your own.
-You will need a team comprised of a tax accountant, an estate attorney, and a wealth manager to ensure everything is set up properly so it functions as it should.
+The details of charitable trusts can be very complex.
+You cannot do it alone.
+You have to assemble a team composed of a tax accountant, an estate lawyer and finally a wealth manager in order for everything to be put into place correctly so it goes according to design plan.
 When it comes to trusts, the requirement to have a team working with you is basically non-negotiable.

-If you’d like to talk to someone more knowledgeable about trusts and their impact on estate taxes, specifically as they apply to ultra-high net worth investors, contact Hutch Ashoo, Co-Founder of Pillar Wealth Management at the phone number or email address below.
+If you’d like to talk to someone highly knowledgeable about trusts and their impact on estate taxes, specifically as they apply to ultra-high net worth investors, contact Hutch Ashoo, co-founder of Pillar Wealth Management, at the phone number or email address below.
 Hutch can give you the advice you need and show you how to avoid estate tax.

 6. Set Up a Donor Advised Fund

 A DAF is sort of like a health savings account.
-It is a separate account where your investments can grow tax-free, set aside for a specific purpose.
-With a donor advised fund, the purpose is to give that money to charity.
+It is a separate account for investments to grow tax-free, dedicated to one particular use.
+The goal of a donor advised fund is to direct that money towards charity.

-Unlike a trust, you still retain control of the money in that you decide when and to which charities you want to donate it.
-And after you die, your heirs can continue to manage it.
+Unlike a trust, you remain in control of the money because it is up to you when and which charities; i.e., where your fund would best go towards its intended goal, and after you die, your heirs can continue to manage it.

 7. Set Up a Family Limited Partnership or a Foundation

-These are two more options for how to avoid estate tax.
+These are two more options for avoiding estate tax.
 Both of these options involve starting a new organization.

 A foundation tends to focus on charitable giving, but it remains under the control of your estate.
-As a foundation you can decide what area of need you wish to focus on.
+With a foundation, you can decide what area of need you wish to focus on.
 It might be college scholarships, medical research, environmental stewardship, business grants, art endowments – there isn’t much to limit you here.

 A family limited partnership, like a trust, is also very complicated to explain and set up.

 Can this help you with understanding how to avoid estate tax?
-Well, when you die, or at a specified time, the management of these funds transfers from you to your ‘limited partners,’ who are generally your heirs.
-When this happens, they get a three-part tax break on income, estate, and gift taxes.
+Well, when you die, or at a specified time, the management of these funds transfers from you to your “limited partners,” who are generally your heirs.
+When this happens, they get a three-part tax break on income, estate, and gift tax, and potentially tax on real estate.
+It’s crucial to consider your tax filing status in this context as well.

 Again, you will need a team of experts to make a family limited partnership work.
 But the wealth protection and tax savings you can gain from it make this one of the most powerful strategies on this list of how to avoid estate tax.